getsentry/sentry-docs/docs/pricing.rst

 On-demand Capacity
 ``````````````````

 On-demand capacity is billed at the end of each billing cycle.
 You are charged per processed event, rounded up to the nearest cent.
 You have the ability to set on-demand caps so you can stay on budget.
-See _`Billing Controls <https://docs.sentry.io/pricing/#billing-controls>`_ for more information.
+See :ref:`on-demand-cap` for more information.

 Reserved Capacity